bkryu/flashinfer/docs/autotuning.rst

 On load, ``_metadata`` is compared against the current environment.
-If any field differs (e.g. different GPU, FlashInfer version, or cuBLAS version), the **entire cache is skipped** — no configs are loaded, and the file will not be overwritten on exit.
+If any field differs (e.g. different GPU, FlashInfer version, or cuBLAS version), the **entire cache is skipped** — no configs are loaded, and the file will not be overwritten on exit; i.e. the autotuner would behave as if the cache file input was not provided (cache=None).
 This prevents silently using invalid tactics and avoids destroying configs tuned for a different environment.
 A warning is logged with the mismatch details and a suggestion to use a different cache path for the current environment.

-Advanced users can bypass individual checks by editing the JSON file and setting a metadata field to ``"*"``.
+Advanced users can bypass individual checks by manually editing the JSON file and setting a metadata field to ``"*"``.
 For example, setting ``"cudnn_version": "*"`` in ``_metadata`` will skip the cuDNN version check while still enforcing all other fields.